aaronardenma/Trailmate/README.md

   - A new feature is the "Your Past Trips" section where users can rate their trips
   - Can add new users
-- Created a feature called "Gear list" linked to each trail -
+- Created a feature called "Gear list" linked to each trail
+- Added tag filtering for search
+- Reconfigured trail data fetching to be from MongoDB
+- Adjusted filter page to be a pop-up dialog
+- Added trip planning features on trail description pages that are sent to MongoDB

+-
 ---